 Year 1 Factor D Derivations are estimated based on North Carolina's experience for March 1, 2018 through February 28, 2019 CAP/C waiver users and services as reported in the CMS 372.
 Additionally, CY 2019 claims data from the State's MMIS was run to factor actual utilization (users and units) of current services during the time period.
 These two data sources (CMS 372 and claims data) were compared and found to be reasonable and consistent.
-CMS 372 submissions for the periods of March 2017 - February 2018 and March 2018 - February 2019 were relied upon to develop the utilization trends.
-New services included in the waiver relied on utilization data (paid expenditures and user counts) from March 2017-February 2019 from similar services (private duty nursing) from our State Plan services and services utilization (data from CMS 372 submissions from March 2017-February 2019) from the CAP/DA waiver, the adult 1915 (c) HCBS waiver in NC.

 For services that are new to the waiver as part of this renewal and those that were not included in the noted CMS 372 report (Consumer Directed Nursing, Community Integration, Non-Medical Transportation, Nutritional Services, Pest Eradication and Coordinated Caregiving), no historical utilization was available.
-Instead, the State reviewed service need and utilization of similar services in other waivers to determine appropriate initial estimates of utilization, users, and average costs.
+Instead, the State reviewed service need and utilization of similar services in other waivers to determine appropriate initial estimates of utilization, users and average costs.

-Utilization was then trended forward to the first year of the waiver using historic utilization trends of 3% based on review multiple years of historical trends as available in the March 2017-February 2019 CMS 372 reports.
+Utilization was then trended forward to the first year of the waiver using historic utilization trends of 3% based on review multiple years of historical trends as available in the CMS 372 reports.
 The service rates utilized reflect the current fee schedule including consideration for legislatively required increases to rates implemented to support increased direct care worker wages and less any COVID rate increases tied to the public health emergency, as it is assumed these will not be effective at the beginning of Waiver Year 1.
-User penetration rates for each service were evaluated based on historical 2018 and 2019 372 data.
-These penetration rates were then multiplied by the State's total enrollment estimates for each waiver year to establish estimated users for each service.
-In instances where historical utilization of a service was not available, the State made estimates based on their understanding of the potential needs of the population.